olofer/rmd-hazard/README.md

 ## Preview

-It is possible to pre-view what to expect by following this [link!](http://htmlpreview.github.com/?https://github.com/olofer/rmd-hazard/blob/master/sample-doc/random-hazard.html)
+It is possible to pre-view what to expect by following [this link](http://htmlpreview.github.com/?https://github.com/olofer/rmd-hazard/blob/master/sample-doc/random-hazard.html).